I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 He closed my car door as I reached towards the ignition with my key and I looked up at him through the rolled down window one last time.
 He forced a wistful smile and seemed about to say something then just nodded and turned to head across the front lawn back to the party.
 To his sister and her kids.

-Strike three: and I’m out.
+Strike Three: and I’m out.

 After Brian, it was mostly a series of failures.
 I felt like a child’s security blanket to most men.
 You know the one your toddler can’t live without, needs all the time.
 Clings to when fear and doubt bubble up.
 But how is that blanket treated, really?
 It’s dragged up the stairs, tossed aside once asleep, dirty and bedraggled and left behind unceremoniously when it’s outgrown.
 A child never gives to a blanket, only sucks its purpose dry, using it to provide comfort until it’s no longer needed.
 I was the blanket, yep.
 So, usually, I just walked the other way when I sensed another thumb sucker.
-My radar was pretty good after a couple dates and I couldn’t allow myself to go through that with yet another guy.
+My radar was pretty good after a couple dates and I couldn’t allow myself to go through all that with yet another guy.

 I could be quite decisive, when it came to who was deserving of my time, therefore my life.
-If a guy made it with me past the six month mark, I would spring the mini inquisition on them, my litmus test for make or break, the genesis of which was with Gary as we were leaving the Botanical Garden one afternoon.
+If a guy made it with me past the six-month mark, I would spring the mini-inquisition on them, my litmus test for make or break, the genesis of which was with Gary as we were leaving the Botanical Garden one afternoon.